How to grow weed indoors

 Unlike outdoor growing, you aren’t tied to the sun and the seasons.
 You will be providing the entire environment the plants need to grow, including the grow medium—soil, rockwool, etc.—and regulating the amount of water and nutrients they receive, as well as controlling temperature, humidity, and more for them.

 You can let your plants get as big as you want, and can control when they flower and when you harvest, and you can start another batch right away or whenever you want.
 You can grow any time of year, even straight through winter or summer, and you’ll get consistent crops each time.

 Privacy and security

 Even in legal states, you may want to conceal your crop from judgmental neighbors and definitely from potential thieves.
 Growing indoors allows you to grow discreetly behind a locked door.

-How to set up a grow room
+How to set up an indoor grow room

-Below is a list of things to consider and equipment you will need to purchase to get started growing indoors.
+Below is a list of things to consider and equipment you will need to purchase to get started growing marijuana indoors.

-You’ll need a dedicated space for your plants—you won’t be able to move them around.
+You’ll need a dedicated space for your marijuana plants—you won’t be able to move them around.
 Ideally, the space is next to a window so you can vent air from the grow space outside.
 Growing weed plants smell!
 Especially when flowering kicks in, you’ll want to redirect air so your house doesn’t reek of weed.